BaltimoreOpenAir/WeatherCube/README.md

 - AWSFoundationalTypes.h(https://github.com/daniele-salvagni/aws-sdk-esp8266/tree/master/src/common)

 ## AWS setup
 These instructions are courtesy Daniele Salvagni at https://github.com/daniele-salvagni/aws-sdk-esp8266/

 ### 1. Create an AWS account

-Note this requires a credit card.
+Create an account at https://aws.amazon.com/.
+Note this requires a credit card but it's possible to be on AWS' free tier.
+You may also qualify for educational credits.

 ### 2. Set up the DynamoDB Table